NomicFoundation/hardhat/book/src/01_getting_started/03_test.md

 # Test

-Functionality in EDR is tested in two way:
+Functionality in EDR is tested in two ways:

 1. Rust unit & integration tests
 2. End-to-end (E2E) tests of EDR in Hardhat